 In the example, the gain of $240,000 is taxed at the 15% long-term capital gains tax rate.
 That makes your tax liability here $36,000 (15% X $240,000) — which is considerably less than the $79,2000 you would owe if you were taxed at ordinary income rates instead.

-That might make case 3 look like the apparent winner — but keep in mind this requires you to hold the shares rather than selling them immediately.
+That might make case 3 look like the apparent winner — but keep in mind this requires you to hold the shares rather than sell them immediately.
 When you hold your shares for some time, you expose yourself to the risk-reward tradeoff associated with investing in a single stock.

 In practice, the actual calculations for a qualifying disposition may be materially more complicated.
 When you exercise and hold your incentive stock options, the bargain element is a tax preference item for figuring the alternative minimum tax.